grz0zrg/fsynth/README.md

 Fragment is quite modular and has several external app. such as an external GLSL editor which can directly connect to the sharedb server and a native additive synthesis engine which communicate via the WebSocket API, a WIP IanniX/OSC relay is also available and more is to come!

-Fragment can also act as a standalone sequencer but you have to make your own software that interpret the data which is sent via WebSocket.
+Fragment can also act as a standalone sequencer but you have to make your own software that interpret the data sent via WebSocket, this synthesizer can also send its data via OSC.

 For any questions, a message board is available [here](https://quiet.fsynth.com/)